zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

      The endpoint to get information about the service

-   In Spring based implementations, the following java code provides an example of these endpoints added to the Spring Controller:
+   In Spring based implementations, the following java code provides an example of these endpoints added to the Spring Controller.

    **Example:**